• Navigation überspringen

 • recruit excellent and motivated Dr. rer. nat. (equivalent to Ph.D.) and Dr. med. candidates,

-• teach them how to do to good science,
+• teach them how to maintain good scientific practise

 • better educate and train them in immunology and related fields,